-Drum filters clean very fine particles from the water and are self cleaning
+Drum filters remove very fine particles from the water and are self cleaning

 A do-it-yourself filter - 30 gallon tote using